ding-lab/gdc_qc_analysis/README.md

     snakemake -l            # List all the possible rules snakemake make_db       # Generate the variant database snakemake all           # Generate all output

+All the analysis notebooks are under `notebooks/`.
+Note that one must run `notebooks/Analysis.ipynb` after the database is generated.